 Along with bad lifestyle, pollution is also affecting our health.
-7% death in India is due to respiratory diseases.
-Before any of this life threatening disease happens to us.
+7% of death in India is due to respiratory diseases.
+Before any of this life-threatening disease happens to us.
 We should be prepared financially so that we can utilize our energy fully on the treatment and not on the financial burden of that time.
-So, to meet those uncertain financial needs, having a critical illness policy cover will be a best resort.
+So, to meet those uncertain financial needs, having a critical illness policy cover will be the best resort.

-If you are in hurry so just watch the video below to get a brief idea.
+If you are in a hurry so just watch the video below to get a brief idea.

 Below given table highlights the commonly covered illnesses with varying and uncovered illnesses.

-For your reference I have done an analysis for finding top 5 critical illness cover policies in India.
+For your reference, I have done an analysis of finding the top 5 critical illness cover policies in India.
 Below given is the list of top 5 critical illness cover policies.

-****** The premium details are for 1-year policy including GST.
+****** The premium details are for a 1-year policy including GST.